How Dummy Tickets Work for Visa Applications in 2025

 - Do you have a solid reason to return?

-A dummy flight ticket for visa helps show all of this without locking yourself into a real flight.
+A dummy flight booking helps show all of this without locking yourself into a real flight.

 And it’s not just embassies.
 You might be asked for onward flight proof: